Proto-Indo-European language: Noun

-These numerals were also distinguished in verbs (see below), requiring agreement with their subject nominal.
+These numbers were also distinguished in verbs (see below), requiring agreement with their subject nominal.

 Pronoun

 Proto-Indo-European pronouns are difficult to reconstruct, owing to their variety in later languages.
 PIE had personal pronouns in the first and second grammatical person, but not the third person, where demonstrative pronouns were used instead.
 The personal pronouns had their own unique forms and endings, and some had two distinct stems; this is most obvious in the first person singular where the two stems are still preserved in English I and me.
 There were also two varieties for the accusative, genitive and dative cases, a stressed and an enclitic form.

 Verb

-Proto-Indo-European verbs, like the nouns, exhibited a system of ablaut.
+Proto-Indo-European verbs, like the nouns, exhibited an ablaut system.

 The most basic categorisation for the reconstructed Indo-European verb is grammatical aspect.
 Verbs are classed as: